This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 1. All Purpose Flour

-All Purpose Flour is the easiest replacement for cornstarch and makes a perfect roux.
+All Purpose Flour is the easiest replacement for cornstarch and is perfect for best for gravies, soups, and roux.
 It is a pantry staple ingredient, so you always know if you need to replace it.
 This white powder is also used as a thickening power agent, so it is an ideal replacement.

 Flour works the same, if you want to add water to the flour to avoid any clumps before adding to a recipe.
 The major difference using flour instead of cornstarch is that it isn’t gluten free.
 Cornmeal is another easy substitute especially when making chili.